 Advisor Approval All non-degree and master's computer science students need to receive advisor approval each semester before they can register for courses.
 Students are required to schedule an appointment with their advisor to review their progress towards degree and the courses they would like to take in the upcoming semester.
-To set up an appointment, contact Jennifer Conlan, Program Administrator, M.S.
+To set up an appointment, contact Jennifer Conlan Darlington, Program Administrator, M.S.
 Programs, at conlan@cs.nyu.edu or at (212) 998-3064.

 Registering To register, go to NYUHome.
 Log in and then click on Academics.
 Next, log in to Albert.
 Click on Registration and then click register.
 Now, you are ready to register for courses.
 Be sure to note the call number of the course that you are interested in.
-Call numbers can be found on the Fall 2009 Graduate Course List.
+Call numbers can be found on the Fall 2010 Graduate Course List.
 For example:

-Course Call # Course Name Prof Time G22.1170-001 30196 Fundamental Algorithms Spencer T 5:00-6:50 Some courses require an access code for registration.
+Course Call # Course Name Prof Time G22.1170-001 30163 Fundamental Algorithms Spencer T 5:00-6:50 Some courses require an access code for registration.
 For computer science courses that require an access code, contact Jen.
 When selecting courses, be sure to check the prerequisites for the course to ensure you qualify.

 NYU ID Card

 A student trying to obtain an NYU ID Card will have his or her eligibility verified in the Registrar system.
 To verify eligibility, please contact the Card Center at (212) 443-CARD.
-Once verified, you may go to the Card Center located at 7 East 12th Street, ground level.
-You must bring proof of identification (i.e. State Driver's License, State Photo ID, or Passport).
+Once verified, you may go to the Card Center.
+You must bring proof of identification (i.e. state driver's license, state photo ID, or passport).

 Location of the Card center: